www.LaserFX.com Home Page - CLICK HERE

 Audience Scanning

-In enlightened jurisdictions where audience scanning is permitted, you must take all precautions to make sure the audience scanning effects are intrinsically safe.
+In enlightened jurisdictions where audience scanning is permitted, as the laser operator you must take all precautions to make sure the audience scanning effects are intrinsically safe.
 The power of the effects used must meet the exposure levels permitted in your area.
 Audience scanning is a big responsibility as you could ruin hundreds of people's vision.

 RETINAL INJURY IS PERMANENT